 There are many factors that determine how a healthy person is mental.
 SHP Online says this includes things like their happiness, how motivated they feel, whether they’re inspired, and how high their self-confidence level is.
 When you’re able to help your employees excel in these areas of their lives, you’re building up their mental health so they become less likely to experience issues that are brought about by stress.

 A simple act of appreciation can really make an employee feel good.
-By recognizing their efforts and praising them for such efforts they’ll become more enthusiastic and positive – important things for their state of mind.
+By recognizing their efforts and praising them for such efforts, they’ll become more enthusiastic and positive – important things for their state of mind.
 This is why you should celebrate with parties, small favors, and kind words.
 Doing so will also make them more productive because this is how happy, healthy employees act.
 It’ll also help decrease the amount of job turnover your company experiences.

 7. Support Employees with Mental Health Issues

 Considering that the average time employees take off work for a mental health claim is a little over three months (about 15 weeks), it’s in your best interest to heed the tips that are found in this article.
-Doing so will save your company a lot of time and money, while also making sure that everyone is happier and more productive while they are at work.
+Doing so will save your company a lot of time and money, while also ensuring that everyone is happier and more productive while at work.
 None of these things will require a large investment of time, effort, or money on your behalf so there’s no reason why you shouldn’t start doing them today.